 Efforts are made to reduce hazards at the construction site

 Demolition and construction always creates some amounts of noise and dust.
-Dust is prevented at the construction site as effectively as possible through the choice of working methods and the use of snow guns, high-pressure hosing of the demolition machine and, if necessary, with regular water hoses.
+Dust is prevented at the construction site as effectively as possible through the choice of working methods and the use of snow guns, high-pressure hosing of the demolition machine and with regular water hoses.

 In August 2024, the construction site introduced a separately supported protective mat to prevent the spread of dust, noise and scrap.
 Initially, the mat is used on the daycare centre side of the construction site.

-As of mid-August 2024, the amount and composition of the dust will be monitored with two particle size sensors.
+From mid-August 2024, the amount and composition offine particles has been monitored with two particle size sensors.
 The sensors are installed outdoors near the daycare centre and school fences.
+The measurements show that dust control has been effective.

 Demolition work will always generate noise, but the volume of the noise varies from work phase to work phase.
 The noisiest stage of work is spiking.
 Moving and loading of the scrap will also generate some noise.